The-Redstar/shockwaves/haskell/shockwaves/README.md

 The colors `red`, `yellow`, `green`, `cyan`, `blue`, `magenta`, `white`, `gray` are made available, and a custom color can be created using the `RGB` constructor.

-## Translation
+## PostTranslation

-Translation contains facilities for translating bitsvectors from VCD files to full value representations for the waveform viewer.
+PostTranslation contains facilities for translating bitsvectors from VCD files to full value representations for the waveform viewer.
+This is part of the experimental pipeline that uses Verilator, Python scripts, and a custom version of the Clash compiler.